i-dream-of-ai/hyperbrowser/README.md

 These options help in customizing the behavior of the browser session to suit your specific needs.

+## Resources

+The server provides the documentation about hyperbrowser through the `resources` methods.
+Any client which can do discovery over resources has access to it.

 ## Configuration

 The server can be configured using environment variables or by modifying the source code directly.
-Ensure that the `HB_API_KEY` environment variable is set if you are not providing an API key directly in the requests.
+Ensure that the `HYPERBROWSER_API_KEY` environment variable is set if you are not providing an API key directly in the requests.

 ## License